A number of countries are choosing to boycott Eurovision 2026 after Israel was given the go-ahead to compete.

 Ad

-Eurovision 2026 is to be held in Vienna, Austria in May of next year after the country's entrant JJ won the competition hosted this year in Basel, Switzerland with his song Wasted Love.
+Eurovision 2026 will be held in Vienna, Austria in May of next year after the country's entrant JJ won the competition hosted this year in Basel, Switzerland with his song Wasted Love.

-This decision led to four countries confirming they will be boycotting next year's competition, but which countries are they?
+So, wondering which countries have confirmed they will be boycotting next year's contest?
 Read on to find out everything you need to know about the landmark decision and how the BBC has responded.

 Which countries are boycotting Eurovision 2026?